Goennigoegoe/Darkstorm-Base-X64/README.md

 A base for Team Fortress 2's 64-bit version, based off of the DarkStorm 2015 base. \
 Original base can be found at [DarkStorm-2015-Base](https://bitbucket.org/gir489/darkstorm-2015-base/src/master/). \
 This does not have any features other than some hooks and basic game stuff. \
-Some stuff may not work properly / may crash.
+Some stuff may not work properly / may crash. \
+Looping through entities not working correctly.

 ---